-I had leftover polycrylic from a wood-burned coaster tutorial I did last year (a little polycrylic goes a long way) and I also had a box of clear glass ornaments I bought several years ago when they were on clearance.
+I had leftover Polycrylic from a wood-burned coaster tutorial I did last year (a little Polycrylic goes a long way) and I also had a box of clear ornaments I bought several years ago when they were on clearance.

 Supplies You’ll Need to Make these DIY Glitter Ornaments with Polycrylic

-- Super fine glitter (I got 1 oz and had plenty left over after making 3 ornaments)
+- Extra fine glitter (I got 1 oz and had plenty left over after making 3 ornaments)

 - Polycrylic (1/2 pint)